 Fatal Attractions: The American Midwest and Canada can be a boring place, with huge stretches of open land where one can go miles without seeing anybody.
 There's little to do, and winters can be brutal.
 There is, however, an advantage, in that the residents don't have to worry about being eaten by tigers or bitten by vipers.
 This show is a documentary show about people who have solved that "problem", who build their own private zoos and then get eaten by their own lions.

 Eddard Stark has become emblematic of this.
 What do you do when you find out the queen's been shtupping her twin brother?
 Tell her, of course!
 Littlefinger tells you not to trust him?
 Trust him completely!
+He also really should have listened to Renly's suggestion about raiding the castle and taking Joffrey hostage after Robert dies in order to stop the Lannisters.
 No wonder his head ended up on a pike.
 This is also Too Cool to Live.
 Eddard may be the only character on the show to behave honorably at all times.
 His big mistake is he assumes others will do the same.

 In Eddard's defense, not giving the queen advance warning will result in the king killing her or ordering her killed... which would touch off a massive civil war anyway, given who her father is.
 Add in that giving her sufficient warning to get out of dodge also avoids the execution of her children, two of whom were actually innocent, and Eddard is not quite a total idiot for combining pragmatism and compassion here.
 He is still quite careless in not realizing that the queen is not as powerless as he estimates she is, and has options other than 'using the advance warning time to flee before the hammer comes down'.